suramya-shah/introduction-to-microfrontends/README.md

 - package.json: The package.json file for each microfrontend, which includes the dependencies and build scripts.

-- webpack.config.js: The webpack configuration file for each microfrontend, which handles the bundling and build process.
+- webpack.config.js: The webpack configuration file for each micro frontend, which handles the bundling and build process.

 - infrastructure.yaml: The CloudFormation template for creating the necessary AWS infrastructure.

+For detailed structure please check:
+Repo link: introduction-to-microfrontends/microfrontend1 at main · suramya-shah/introduction-to-microfrontends (github.com)

 1. Code:

+To create a micro frontend named microfrontend1, we will follow the recommended directory structure and create the necessary files.
+This will allow us to develop and manage microfrontend1 independently.

-- Create a directory for each microfrontend in the root of your project.
+- Create a directory for each micro frontend in the root of your project.
 For example:
   - microfrontend1

-  - microfrontend2
-Place the code for each microfrontend inside its respective directory.
+Let us create setup for microfrontend1 in the following structure:

 Following is an example code for `App.js`: